‘Just say the election was corrupt’: Trump pressure on Justice Department detailed - NewsBreak

 Future hearings, “in coming weeks,” will focus on Trump’s direction of violence toward the Capitol in an effort to stop the certification of the presidential election, Thompson said Thursday.

-The post ‘Just say the election was corrupt’: Trump pressure on Justice Department detailed appeared first on Missouri Independent .
+The post ‘Just say the election was corrupt’: Trump pressure on Justice Department detailed appeared first on Virginia Mercury .

 Comments / 0